• Art magazine

 In Scandinavia - as already mentioned one or the other time in this article 😉 - the motto "less is more" applies.
 But that doesn't mean that you should dispose of everything in your home.
 Instead, you should consider which things are important to you and then remove the objects that you rarely use and that you can easily do without.

-Complete your areas with some selected decorative elements such as candle holders or vases.
-With the targeted and reserved use of decorations, your home receives a clear and decent appearance.
-Concentrate on the home accessories that are really most important to you.
+Simply complement your surfaces with a few select decorative elements, such as candle holders or vases.
+The selective and restrained use of decorations will give your home a clean and uncluttered appearance.
+Focus on the home accessories that truly matter most to you.

 02 get space